 Amman Hop-Hop Artists

-“Streetart wasn’t common in Jordan until about six years ago.
+“Street art wasn’t common in Jordan until six years ago.
 Before that, drawing on walls was considered vandalism.
-People called it “street literature,” since it primarily consisted of written quotes and phrases cheering favorite football teams, leaders, and lovers, and sometimes condemning the authorities.
-People also wrote funny expressions and advertised their businesses.”
+People called it street literature, since it primarily consisted of written quotes, funny expressions, phrases cheering favorite football teams, leaders, lovers, business advertisements, and sometimes messages condemning the authorities.”

-Over the last 15 years, streetart, graffiti, break- and free-style dancing, and beatbox artists in Amman have flourished.
-The city’s diverse hip-hop community embodies the cultures of many different countries, including Jordan, Palestine, Armenia, Lebanon, Iran, Serbia, Syria, Iraq, and more.
+Over the last 15 years, street art, graffiti, break- and free-style dancing, and beatbox artists in Amman have flourished.
+The city’s diverse hip-hop community embodies the cultures of many different countries, including Jordan, Palestine, Armenia, Irfan, Lebanon, Serbia, Syria, Iraq, and more.
 Artists are creatively inspired by their camaraderie and sharing life experiences.
 The community is 70 percent female.

 Many local artists migrated to Amman from war-torn countries, and sometimes their creative work “addresses social issues“.
 Their aim is “building an artistic community that links people, revives stories buried underground, and creates awareness of contemporary arts and hip-hop”.